abuultjens/FABL-8-Open-Isothermal-Platform/README.md

 # FABL-8-build
-Details of how to build a FABL-8 isothermal diagnostic unit
+Publically accessible details on how to build and opperate a FABL-8 isothermal diagnostic device

 # Parts list
 | Part: | Quantity: | Link: |